deveig/projet_php_sql/README.md

-# Cooking recipe page web
+# Cooking recipe web page

-Development of a cooking recipe page web with PHP and using MAMP.
+Development of a cooking recipe web page with PHP and using MAMP.

-## Root folder : htdocs
+## Root folder

-Place project folder in htdocs folder of MAMP.
+Place project folder in 'htdocs' folder of MAMP.

 ## Database with phpMyAdmin

-Import recipe.sql file to create the database with phpMyAdmin.
+Import 'recipe.sql' file to create the database with phpMyAdmin.
+See parameters of connection to MySQL Server in webstart page of MAMP.